BradRosenbergLab/equinepbmc/README.md

 ## Session Information

-Session information (computer environment and R/package versions) were used to generate the analyses and figures in the manuscript:
+Session information (computer environment and R/package versions) used to generate the analyses and figures in the manuscript:

 <details>